cleversonledur/jenkins-docker-compose/README.md

 # Jenkins Docker Compose
 A simple docker-compose project for starting up a Jenkins instance.

 You will need docker-compose installed in your system.
+Check out how to do this [here](https://docs.docker.com/compose/install/)

 To start, just run the following command on this repository root directory: